 While this may already be extremely sophisticated and complex, there is much more to that than just for dimensions.
 The most basic extension of the 4 quadrants is AQAL which is the acronym for All Quadrants, All Levels.
 But every true passionate theorist would say that even that is far to basic and cannot grasp the whole Kosmos and thus the model has been added by states, lines, voices and types.

-Thus for anybody interested into a better explanation of the 4 quadrants or about what else can be added to this map, please go ahead and take a look at Wilber’s books.
+Thus for anybody interested in a better explanation of the 4 quadrants or about what else can be added to this map, please go ahead and take a look at Wilber’s books.
 They are really a pleasure to read and I can already promise that they will expand your kosmic understanding extremely.

 For purposes of referencing: